 Worker advocates across California are seeking to further increase the state's minimum wage to \$18.00 per hour.
 Proponents of the Living Wage Act of 2022 have gathered more than a million signatures in an effort to put a measure on the ballot in November 2022 that would allow voters to decide whether or not to make the change.
-However, the signature verification process for the Living Wage Act was not completed in time for the 2022 ballot, so the measure has been moved to appear on the November 5, 2024 ballot instead.
+This measure would increase the state's minimum wage by \$1.00 each year starting in 2023 and would follow the same tiered approach as the state's current minimum wage law.
 Under this measure, employers with 26 or more employees would be required to pay the \$18.00 minimum wage by 2025, and employers with 25 or fewer employees would be required to pay the \$18.00 minimum wage by 2026.